ADavidBailey/Practice-Bidding-Scenarios/Documents/Programs to Create and Maintain pbn & lin files.md

 The imported scenario files consist of two parts.  <mark>Wrapper code</mark> (highlighted) to invoke a script to load the dealer code into the BBO Deal source and display chat, and to invoke the script to load the dealer code in the BBO Deal source all surrounding the dealer code itself:

-   # The beginning of the wrapper
+## The Wrappered Scenario

+It starts with the invocation of a script...

     Script,theNameOfThisScript
     setDealerCode(`

+The Dealer code is the first parameter to the script...

     # The end of the beginning of the wrapper code and the beginning of the Dealer code
         A very, very long, multi-line string of dealer code to be loaded into the 'Dealer source' on a BBO Bidding or Teaching table.
 This